PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Geofence editing
 The geometry of geofences that are drawn or loaded from the backend can be changed by the user.
 The basic editing itself is provided by _leaflet-draw_.
 The map can be put into an edit mode, where individual points of polygons can be moved by the user.
 After this, the editing action can be confirmed or cancelled.

-Since multiple polygons can be edited at once, all actions need to be performed iteratively for an array of edited layers.
+Since multiple polygons can be edited at once, all further actions need to be performed iteratively for an array of edited layers.
 Each geofence is converted to a JSON object and sent in a PATCH request to the endpoint _/geoFences/{id}_.

 In case of a backend error, the window is reloaded to restore the correct state of all geofences before editing, since the Leaflet map has already saved the changes to the polygons.
 A more complex solution, like saving a copy of the geofences' geometries before changes are made and then overwriting the map's geometry with this copy in case of an error, would remove the need for a complete reload, but was considered too complex to implement.

 #### Single edit functionality
 It was considered to implement the edit feature in a way that individual geofences could be set to edit mode, instead of having a global edit mode that can be toggled for all geofences at once.
-This would likely have performance benefits, since it was observed in manual testing that response times of the interface increased together with the number and complexity of loaded geofences, particularly when edit mode was enabled.
+This would likely have performance benefits, as it was observed in manual testing that response times of the interface increased with the number and complexity of loaded geofences, particularly when edit mode was enabled.

 The functionality would be achieved by storing an \lstinline!editable! flag for that geofence, and then only rendering geofences that have this flag inside the \lstinline!FeatureGroup!.

-This feature did not work as intended, as the Leaflet map did not re-render correctly.
-Also, the performance benefit became less of a priority after pagination was implemented.
+This feature did not work as intended, as the Leaflet map did not re-render the geofences correctly.
+Also, the performance benefit from this became less of a priority after pagination was implemented.

 #### Making loaded geofences editable